 Do have a chat with your photographer and come up with this together, they’ll often have ideas you would have never thought of!

-Decide if you want your makeup and hair doing for the pics.
+Decide if you want your makeup and hair done for the pics.
 I’ve had my makeup done professionally for one shoot and if I’m totally honest, while she did a great job it didn’t really feel like me.
 Now I tend to do my own makeup but get my hair done professionally when I can (I didn’t have it done at the hairdressers for the photos you’ll see here on the site and I regret it!)

 On the day, try and make things as relaxed as possible.
 I know it doesn’t always come naturally but try and have fun being photographed!
 Make sure you have drinks and snacks and are as organised as possible so you don’t get stressed.